Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

-For effective patient prognosis, tissue microarray analysis is typically used to identify biomarkers.
-Currently, this process is time-consuming and prone to error, especially due to the heterogeneity of nuclei.
-A random forest classifier was proposed to more efficiently detect cancerous nuclei in MIB-1 stained tissue micro-array spots and predict the survival rate for renal cell carcinoma (RCC) patients in \cite{95}.
-The results show that there is a significant difference in survival times for patients with high and low proliferating tumors, and further state MIB-1 staining as a key prognostic factor for the survival chance of RCC.
-Further, frozen kidney sections were used as input data to identify the percentage of glomerulosclerosis, which is a key metric in determining donor organ acceptance in kidney transplants in \cite{105}.
-Lastly, many works are focused on glomeruli segmentation, as the number of glomeruli and glomerulosclerosis constitute standard components of a renal pathology report~\cite{kannan_morgan}.
+Many works are focused on glomeruli segmentation, as the number of glomeruli and glomerulosclerosis constitute standard components of a renal pathology report~\cite{kannan_morgan}.
 In addition to glomeruli detection, some works have also detected other relevant features such as tubules, Bowman's capsules, and arteries \cite{225}.
 The results display strong performance on PAS-stained nephrectomy samples and tissue transplant biopsies, and there seems to be a strong correlation between the visual elements identified by the network and those identified by renal pathologists.

 \textit{\textbf{Brain}} There are two main types of brain tumors: malignant and non-malignant.
 Malignant tumors can be classified as primary tumors (originating from the brain) or secondary (metastatic) \cite{gehan1977prognostic, li2021systematic}.
 The most common type of brain cancers are gliomas, occurring $50.4\%$ of the time, and are classified into four grades \cite{gliomapercentage}.
 In the synoptic reporting, tumour location is noted as it has some impact on the prognosis, with parietal tumours showing better prognosis compared to other locations \cite{gehan1977prognostic}.
 Additionally, focality of glioblastomas (a subtype of gliomas) is important to determine as multifocal glioblastoma is far more aggressive and resistant to chemotherapy as compared to unifocal \cite{li2021systematic}.
 A recent summary of the World Health Organization's (WHO) classification of tumors of the central nervous system has indicated that biomarkers as both ancillary and diagnostic predictive tools \cite{louis20212021}.
 Additionally, in a recent WHO edition of classification of tumours of the central nervous system, molecular information is now integrated with histologic information into tumor diagnosis for cases such as diffuse gliomas and embryonal tumors \cite{cns_tumours_who}.